 EDQ, disenchanted by such cynicism, favours young, locally trained talent for its marketing agenda.4 O’Gorman’s dilemma of marketing versus architecture is resolved by essaying an architectural worthiness, which itself becomes the attraction, eschewing the “Learning from Las Vegas” approach.5 Unencumbered by such overtness, her inspirations are Chilean and Japanese precedents, modest and simple structures within landscapes, not conspicuous promulgators.

-O’Gorman’s brief was a limited-lifespan structure fronting Harbour Road that would serve as an information centre for Hamilton Reach, located amid the 304 riverside hectares of the Northshore Hamilton urban development area.
+O’Gorman’s brief was a limited-lifespan structure fronting Harbour Road that would serve as an information centre for Northshore, located amid the 304 riverside hectares of the Northshore Hamilton urban development area.
 But her astute behavioural insight recognized that people are drawn to riverside rather than roadside.
 She convinced EDQ to relocate the building site closer to the riverbank and at once the silhouette and far view became critical to the success of the structure, particularly given the abandoned landscape’s barren ambience.

 O’Gorman’s approach relies on a favoured mise en scène from her repertoire of ideas: playing with the ambiguity of building as landscape, creating a metaphorical landscape from the building itself.
 Thus the structure attracts the public from afar with its curious atypical building form, while subtly exquisite detailing delights the experience of those drawn closer.
 This metaphorical landscape is tripartite, fashioned mostly from the canopy roof, but supported by a datum of box-like pods and a raised platform base.